 We’ve written recently about the changes and new requirements for certification of origin for North America’s newest trade agreement, CUMSA/USMCA.
 Read more about that here.

 Special Notice: Trade attorneys have confirmed the Canada-U.S.-Mexico Agreement will enter into force on July 1, 2020.
 Canada rushed through a deal to pass implementation legislation for the CUSMA (Canada-U.S.-Mexico) trade agreement on March 13, 2020 before suspending parliament to help curb the spread of.

 CPTPP, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, is a free trade agreement between Canada and ten other member states.
 There have been some substantive developments since we posted our previous blog on the CPTPP last April and the implementation date is just around the corner.

+*USMCA/CUSMA replaced NAFTA on July 1st, 2020.
+Read More...
 After more than a year of intense meetings and negotiations, Canada, the U.S. and Mexico have tentatively settled on a trade deal to replace NAFTA.
-In the final round of meetings that concluded at the end of September, the United States-Mexico-Canada Agreement (USMCA) was unveiled, sporting changes in the following key areas.
+In the final round of meetings that concluded at the end of September, the United States-Mexico-Canada.

+*USMCA/CUSMA replaced NAFTA on July 1st, 2020.
+Read More...
 The matter of trade was front and centre in Trump’s 2016 presidential campaign.
-Since gaining office, he has repeatedly threatened to terminate NAFTA if Canada and Mexico don’t go along with the major changes he’s after – changes that, naturally, favour the U.S. and align with his protectionist ideals.
+Since gaining office, he has repeatedly threatened to terminate NAFTA if Canada and Mexico don’t go along with the major changes he’s after – changes that, naturally, favour.